San Onofre Surfing Club Meeting Minutes

 · Kenny Moe submitted an email request to allow his wife’s family to set up a plaque memorial at the island palm area where his wife’s father planted the first palm tree there.
 Member Michelle Goossen stated that Rich Haydon will not allow any plantings or objects at the beach and advised to defer this request letter directly Rich for response.

 · Member Michelle Goossen requested that a ‘Womens 60 & over’ division be included in next year’s Club surf contest.
 Michelle stated the importance of showing the younger generation that surfing continues even for females over 60 and there are enough females for this specific division.
 Emmy mentioned that she will consider creating this division but it is dependent on the number of entries received.

 · Newsletter – Matt B will be putting together the end-of-year highlights and news which will be emailed as well as posted on the website and social media.

-Sabrina made motion to adjourn, Bobby seconded and all approved.
+Brian made motion to adjourn, Matt Enright seconded, and all approved.